-a.
-In relation to Roles and Responsibilities the CEMP will:

-- i.
-Describe the relationship between the Principal Contractor, TfNSW, key regulatory stakeholders, the independent environmental representative and the independent certifier; - ii.
-For each role that has environmental accountabilities or responsibilities, including key personnel, provide a tabulated description of the authority and roles of key personnel, lines of responsibility and communication, minimum skill level requirements and their interface with the overall project organisation structure; - iii.
-Provide details of each specialist environment, sustainability or planning consultant who is employed by the Principal Contractor including the scope of their work; and - iv.
-Provide an overview of the role and responsibilities of the Independent Environmental Representative, the Independent Certifier and other regulatory stakeholders. - b.
+- a.
+In relation to Roles and Responsibilities the CEMP will: - describe the relationship between the Principal Contractor, TfNSW, key regulatory stakeholders, the independent environmental representative and the independent certifier. - Describe the Principal Contractors environment, sustainability, and approvals team structure, - For each role that has environmental accountabilities or responsibilities provide a tabulated description of the role, accountabilities, responsibilities, lines of communication, minimum skill level requirements and their interface with the overall project organisation structure. - Provide details of each specialist environment, sustainability or planning consultant who is employed by the Principal Contractor including the scope of their work. - Provide an overview of the role and responsibilities of the Independent Environmental Representative, the Independent Certifier and other regulatory stakeholders. - b.
 All sub-contractors engaged by the Principal Contractor will be required to operate within the EMS documentation of that Principal Contractor.